-Chuck Stevens is the Partner-In-Charge of the San Francisco office of Gibson, Dunn & Crutcher and Co-Chair of the White Collar Defense and Investigations Practice Group.
-Mr. Stevens’ practice focuses on the representation of corporate clients in internal investigations, government investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare, government contract, and financial institutions fraud.
-He is regularly called upon to defend clients in high-stakes matters involving the False Claims Act.
-He also has substantial experience defending civil actions alleging unlawful business practices, fraud and unfair competition.
-Mr. Stevens often manages complex parallel proceedings involving criminal, civil and regulatory matters.
+Chuck Stevens is a partner in the San Francisco office of Gibson, Dunn & Crutcher and Co-Chair of the firm’s White Collar Defense and Investigations Practice Group.
+Mr. Stevens’ practice focuses on the representation of corporate clients in government investigations, internal investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare, government contract, and corporate fraud.

 Mr. Stevens is consistently recognized by state and national legal publications for his work on high-stakes investigations and litigation matters.
-The Best Lawyers in America recently named Mr. Stevens as its San Francisco Lawyer of the Year for Bet-the-Company Litigation and also recognizes him in the Commercial Litigation, and Criminal Defense: White Collar practice areas.
-Chambers USA: America’s Leading Lawyers ranked Mr. Stevens Band 1 in California Litigation: White-Collar Crime & Government Investigation and described him as a “household name,” in white collar defense who is “particularly skilled in successfully representing clients in healthcare enforcement matters…and government contract fraud.”
+The Daily Journal recently named Mr. Stevens a 2020 Top White Collar Lawyer in California, and The Best Lawyers in America recognized him as its San Francisco Lawyer of the Year for Bet-the-Company Litigation and ranked him in the Commercial Litigation and Criminal Defense: White Collar practice areas.
+Chambers USA: America’s Leading Lawyers consistently ranks Mr. Stevens Band 1 in California Litigation: White-Collar Crime & Government Investigation and recently described him as a “household name,” in white collar defense who is ‘particularly skilled in successfully representing clients in healthcare enforcement matters…and government contract fraud.”
 He is also recognized by Global Investigation Review (GIR) Who’s Who Legal for Investigations and Business Crime Defense.

 Mr. Stevens previously served as the United States Attorney for the Eastern District of California.
 Appointed by President Clinton, he oversaw the district’s two offices and 150 employees, implemented several initiatives involving the False Claims Act, healthcare fraud and political corruption, and served as the supervising United States Attorney in Sacramento for the Unabomber prosecution.
 During his tenure, he was appointed by Attorney General Janet Reno to the Attorney General’s Advisory Committee, an executive committee of United States Attorneys that advised the Attorney General on national law enforcement policy.